 The 15 hectare vineyard of Domaine de Pignan devotes 14 hectares to the production of red Chateauneuf du Pape wine.
 The remaining hectare is used for grapes grown to make white wine.
 A good portion of their Grenache vine, 3 hectares are more than 100 years old.

 Domaine de Pignan Chateauneuf du Pape is made from a blend of 64% Grenache, 12% Syrah, 12% Mourvedre, 6% Cinsault, 2% Counoise, 2% Muscardin, 1% Vaccarese and 1% Terret Noir.
-The wine is aged in old foudres and barrels for 12 to 18 months.
-On average, close to 5,500 case are produced each vintage.
+The terroir is a mix of rocks, stones, sand, clay and limestone.

-The wine is aged in a combination of new, French oak barrels that can be as high as 70%. and foudres for 12 to 18 months.
-Not much of this modern styled wine is made as the production is about 170 cases per year.
+The wine is aged in a combination of 25% new, French oak barrels, demi-muid and tank for 12 to 18 months.
+Not much of this modern styled wine is made as the production is only about 170 cases per year.

 Serving and Decanting Domaine de Pignan with Wine, Food Pairing Tips

-Domaine de Pignan is best served with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised, stewed dishes, sausage and cassoulet.
-Domaine de Pignan is also good with Asian dishes, hearty fish courses like tuna, mushrooms pasta, eggplant and tomatoes.
+Domaine de Pignan is best served with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised, stewed dishes, sausage, grilled meats, barbecue and cassoulet.
+Domaine de Pignan is also good with Asian dishes, hearty fish courses like tuna, mushrooms, cheese, pasta, eggplant and tomatoes.